gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Rockfalls and avalanches were common in the mountains, and they had lifted more than one tinker or trader out of a difficult spot.
-Coils of hemp rope with spider-silk cores hung ready in the long shed next to the cloud pen, and everyone kept a camelskin cap and some heavy gloves handy just in case.
+Coils of hemp rope with spider-silk cores hung ready in the long shed next to the cloud pen, and everyone kept a camelskin cap and some heavy gloves ready just in case.

 "You look ridiculous," Noxy told Rash flatly as he came down the wooden steps to the mounting platform.
-He had embroidered a pattern he claimed was eagle's wings onto the flaps of his cap during the winter, and was wearing bright orange gloves that the last of the autumn pack traders had sworn were all the rage in Gandan.
+He had embroidered a pattern he claimed was eagle's wings onto the flaps of his cap during the winter, and was wearing bright orange gloves that the last of the autumn pack traders had sworn were all the rage in Loghan.

 Rash looked her up and down.
 "Really?
 Because I think you look amazing.
 Excuse me."
 He winked and stepped around the speechless fourteen-year-old.

-They were the last to arrive at the wooden platform that hung over the edge of the cloud pen.
+They were the last to reach the sturdy wooden platform that hung over the cloud pen.
 "Ears all!"
 Aft said loudly.
-He had changed into heavy pants, a padded coat, and a pair of soft boots, and his hair was tied back in a thick club braid.
+He had changed into heavy pants, a padded coat, and a pair of soft boots, and tied his hair back in a thick club braid.
 "I'll lead on Pillow with Rash and Sensy as spotters.
 Gas and Fee, you're on Blue—you take Noxy and the Gifted with you.
 In and out,
 quick and simple,
 and everyone's back here for soup before you can sneeze.
 No adventures, right?"
-He glared at Noxy, Sensy, and Rash until the three teenagers mumbled, "No adventures."
+He glared at Noxy, Sensy, and Rash until the teenagers mumbled, "No adventures."

 "Right!"